isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="122"}
 122.&nbsp;In the Public Consultation launched by MinLaw and MDDI in 2024, respondents expressed strong support.

-</p><p style="margin-left: 40px">a) For establishing a dedicated agency to address online harms – over 90% in support.
+<p style="margin-left: 40px">a) For establishing a dedicated agency to address online harms – over 90% in support.</p>

-</p><p style="margin-left: 40px">b) Allowing victims to take legal action, such as seeking compensation in Court for private remedies on top of the OSC’s framework – over 95%.
+<p style="margin-left: 40px">b) Allowing victims to take legal action, such as seeking compensation in Court for private remedies on top of the OSC’s framework – over 95%.</p>

-</p><p style="margin-left: 40px">c) Disclosing a perpetrator’s user information to the victim for certain specified purposes – over 80%.
+<p style="margin-left: 40px">c) Disclosing a perpetrator’s user information to the victim for certain specified purposes – over 80%.</p>

 {:start="123"}
 123.&nbsp;Sir, the Government started this work a long time ago.
 We started looking at developing this Bill as far back as 2021, even as the amendments to the Broadcasting Act and the Online Criminal Harms Act were being worked on.